Open WRE Agent Tool — belief intake, conflict review, and repair

 4) Revise iteratively: Adjust judgments, principles, or background assumptions until coherence improves.

-Animation informed by SEP (Reflective Equilibrium), Rawls, Daniels, Scanlon, and recent directed reflective equilibrium work.
+Animation informed by reflective-equilibrium research (Reflective Equilibrium), Rawls, Daniels, Scanlon, and recent directed reflective equilibrium work.

 Reflective Equilibrium Simulation